 “I’m a big believer in team dynamics and ensuring everyone will work well together.
 So when it’s time to hire, that’s what I look for.
 It’s not that we’re looking for a specific aptitude, but rather the right sort of disposition—the right temperament and the right style for our team, specifically.
 Communication is the number one skill because we are always collaborating and sharing.”

 Of course, this is often easier said than done.
 And many managers are inheriting, rather than hiring, the teams they lead.
 So while having a say in who gets hired can help, there are plenty of ways to get even the most divided team back on track.
-Which brings me to common characteristic number two…
+This brings me to common characteristic number two…

-…Then Get Out of the Way
+2. They Get Out of the Way

 If there’s one thing great engineers tend to be really good at, it’s working autonomously.
 I’ve found that when you have a brilliant software engineer in your midst, it’s best to get out of her way and be available for support as it’s needed.